I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 The Bomb

-There’s a bomb on the Ark (“I’d have put it in the statue’s ball, if it had been me”), and most of the episode revolves around people hopping backwards and forwards like they’re taking part in a deadly version of pass-the-parcel.
+There’s a bomb on the Ark (“I’d have put it in the statue’s ball”) and it feels like we’re watching a deadly version of pass-the-parcel.

 Sue: I think Steven’s pulled.